 If you opt for a common route or would like to organize your private tour, I suggest you start with the current partners of the Kilimanjaro Porters Assistance Project (KPAP) listed by the International Mountain Explorers Connection (IMEC) to solicit their offers and/or check for matching group tour offers.
-At Fair Voyage, we have already curate all tour operators and their offers for you, and exclusively work with KPAP’s local partners and many of their tours offered already directly at KiliGATE.
+At Fair Voyage, we have already curate all tour operators and their offers for you, and exclusively work with KPAP’s local partner companies to provide you the best offers at direct local prices.

 Only locally registered companies are permitted to guide in the Kilimanjaro National Park, meaning all international tour operators by default subcontract with a local outfitter.
 Contracting directly with a local operator will cut out the additional international agency margin.

-If you wish to join a group tour on a less common route (like the Northern Circuit in my case), your choice may be limited to larger international agencies that contract with local outfitters.
+If you wish to join a group tour on a less common route (like the Northern Circuit in my case), your choice has so far been limited to larger international agencies that contract with local outfitters.
 Again, make sure that your preferred company is listed by IMEC amongst their current agent partner companies, meaning that their local outfitters are approved by KPAP.
 To make things easier, we have already centralized the most comprehensive schedule of open group climbs by KPAP Partner companies at Fair Voyage.
 Choose from over 300 scheduled small group departures — 100% ethical climbs at best prices!
 Not finding what you’re looking for?
 Fair Voyage is now also offering you the option to open a new group climb according to your requirements directly with a local outfitter, and will help you find others to join you by promoting your climb to likeminded travellers globally.

 Compare offers not only by price but make sure you clearly understand what your preferred operator offers in terms of:

 - Experience and composition of their mountain crew, especially your specific guide(s);